Search

 Quick breads are a mainstay in Southern kitchens.
-They make a welcome gift for a friend or neighbor, or in my case a darling toddler!
+They make a welcome gift for a friend or neighbor, or in my case two darling youngsters!
 And this vintage quick bread is a gorgeous loaf.
 It’s lightly sweet, spiced with cinnamon and freshly grated nutmeg, full of apples, and a delightful crunch from toasted pecans.

-This was a recent request from one of our youngest family members – bring Apple Bread with me on my next visit.
-This loaf is a blend of several old recipes and was met with his approval.
+This was driven from a request of one of our youngest family members – bring Apple Bread with me on my next visit.
+This loaf is a blend of several old recipes and was met with approval.
 It’s a beautiful bread, made with creamy butter and gently sweetened with sugar, applesauce, and fresh apples.
 A touch of buttermilk delivers a tender bite and toasted pecans bring their wonderful nuttiness.
 Add a generous pour of pure vanilla extract then spice things up with cinnamon and nutmeg.

 Quick breads freeze beautifully, and like most, the flavors mellow as the bread sits on your counter, the spices deepening in tone, the apples becoming sweeter.